sebastian-li/academic-kickstart/content/home/experience.md

   description = """
   ---

-  * Conducted childhood leukemia GWAS analyses; pesticide exposure EWAS analysis
+  * Carried out childhood leukemia GWAS analyses; pesticide exposure EWAS analyses
-  * Assessed telomere length and aging changes using DNA methylation data in children with childhood leukemia.
+  * Assessed telomere length and aging changes in children with childhood leukemia
+  * Managed and monitored proper use of UC Berkeley HPC and delivered routine reports on research progress

   """

 [[experience]]